Mouzier/CO-Project/readMe_phase3.txt

         if it's found in l1 cache ,there is no problem if it's not found in either of the caches , then also , there won't be any problem.

+Output:

+      we printed 1 , if it's a hit in l1_cache , 2 , if it's a hit in the l2_cache , 3 , if we go to the memory
+      these numbers are seperated by a " # "

+      number of stalls , cycles , instructions are printed in the console IPC (instructions per cycle) is printed

+      l1 cache miss rate and l2 cache miss rate is printed

+           l1 cache miss rate = (l1_misses)/(l1_accesses)
+           l2 cache miss rate = (l2_misses)/(l2_accesses)

+      all the 32 registers and all the memory is also printed at the end